eRodr1guez/ZooGo/README.md

 client run on port 3000 and express server runs on port 5000

-**QR Codes** to access the animal informatio and trivia game you will need the qr codes provided [here.](https://drive.google.com/file/d/1WlDCcvEfygRsSqGhH3-saj70bcxOBDrP/view?usp=sharing)
+**QR Codes** to access the animal information and trivia game you will need the qr codes provided [here.](https://drive.google.com/file/d/1WlDCcvEfygRsSqGhH3-saj70bcxOBDrP/view?usp=sharing)

 ## Interface
 ### Please click the image to see the full demo of the app